nixworks/public/news/2011/08/23/README.md

 ##### Conspiracy to hack mobile phones
 ### [The BBC reports that former "News of the World" editor Andy Coulson continued to receive a severance pay package from News International while working as Director of Communications for the Conservative Party. ](/news/2011/08/23/the-bbc-reports-that-former-news-of-the-world-editor-andy-coulson-continued-to-receive-a-severance-pay-package-from-news-international-whi.md)
-_Context: BBC, conspiracy to hack mobile phones, News International, News of the World, Conservative Party, Andy Coulson_
+_Context: News of the World, Conservative Party, conspiracy to hack mobile phones, BBC, Andy Coulson, News International_

 ##### Hattiesburg
 ### [Hattiesburg Mayor Johnny DuPree is declared the winner in the Democratic Party primary election in Mississippi, becoming the first black candidate to win a major party nomination in a gubernatorial race. ](/news/2011/08/23/hattiesburg-mayor-johnny-dupree-is-declared-the-winner-in-the-democratic-party-primary-election-in-mississippi-becoming-the-first-black-can.md)
-_Context: major party nomination, Johnny DuPree, Mississippi, primary election, Hattiesburg, Democrat_
+_Context: Democrat, primary election, Johnny DuPree, Hattiesburg, Mississippi, major party nomination_

 ## [Previous Day...](/news/2011/08/22/index.md)